Manual Handling Training for Healthcare Workers in Ireland

 Radiographers

-Staff positioning patients for imaging procedures
+Staff positioning patients for imaging and diagnostic procedures

 Support Staff